With stunning beaches and laid-back vibes, it's very hard not to enjoy a break in the Caribbean.

 2. Immerse Yourself in San Juan Culture

 Puerto Rico is known as “the island of enchantment,” and nowhere is the extraordinary blend of Spanish and American cultures so clear than in the region’s capital, San Juan.

 The city's old-style colonial architecture is a testament to a rich historical past.

-Explore the old town but do also take a trip to some of the diverse modern neighborhoods, where you’ll find restaurants, galleries and plenty of nightlife.
+Explore the old town and take a trip to some of the diverse modern neighborhoods, where you'll find restaurants, galleries, and plenty of nightlife.

 3. See the Jungle by Zip-wire in St. Lucia

-Many visitors to the Caribbean stay on the beaches, but if you venture a little inland, you will find rainforest and mountainous terrain.
+Many visitors to the Caribbean stay on the beaches, but you will find rainforest and mountainous terrain if you venture a little inland.

 Not for the faint-hearted, the zip-wire in St. Lucia is a 500-foot long run that takes you 30 to 50 feet above the forest canopy.